z76316/z76316.github.io/_pages/about.md

 ### News

 - Nov.
-2024: Start my internship as a applied scientist intern at Amazon.com at Palo Alto, CA
+2024: Start my internship as an applied scientist intern at Amazon.com at Palo Alto, CA

 - Jul.
 2024: One paper accepted by TKDD